TypingMind/plugin-todo-list/README.md

-# plugin-todo-list
+# Todo List

-A todo list plugin for TypingMind
+A tool to help AI plan for long-running tasks more efficiently.
+This tool is most useful when combined with other tools for long-running sessions and reasoning.